A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Results

 \section{Results}

-In this section, we show the results from the experiments described above.
+In this section, we show the results of the experiments described above.
 We start with the simulated data, followed by the results on the real-world data sets.

-\subsection{Simulation analysis}
+\subsection{Simulation Analysis}

 Table \ref{tab:table1} shows the regret over 2500 time steps of the investigated algorithms averaged over actions for both groups of users.
-We investigated 2, 5, 7, 9, 12 and 15 actions.
+We investigated 2, 5, 7, 9, 12, and 15 actions.
 For each combination of the parameters, we run five different random seeds and ten different initializations of the state per group, i.e., corresponding to ten users in each group.

-All algorithms utilizing the context performed well on group A, which is somewhat expected given that these users exhibit no context corruption, and therefore the context to action mapping is quickly learned.
-The regret on users B is significantly worse for the competing algorithms since the context is highly corrupted, prohibiting the learning of expected reward for each action effectively.
+All algorithms utilizing the context performed well in group A, which is somewhat expected given that these users exhibit no context corruption.
+Therefore, context-to-action mapping is quickly learned.
+The regret on users B is significantly worse for the competing algorithms since the context is highly corrupted, prohibiting the learning of the expected reward for each action effectively.
 The combination approach works best on both groups of users as we dynamically adapt the chosen strategy based on how the MAB and CB perform during learning.
-The softmax variant performs the best overall since the next promising action is selected using the adjacency matrix compared to UCB that might continue to explore and incur additional regret.
+The softmax variant performs the best overall since the next promising action is selected using the adjacency matrix compared to UCB, which might continue to explore and incur additional regret.

 Figure \ref{fig:regret_sim_log} shows the regret of the algorithms for our simulation study over a different number of actions.